Did you know there’s a place in Mexico, so popular for dental work that it’s actually acquired the nickname Molar City?

 US dollars are widely accepted in Molar City so you don’t need to worry about changing money.

-If you pay by credit card your card provider will probably charge you an overseas transaction fee, typically between 2.5% and 5%.
+If you pay your dentist in Los Algodones by credit card, your card provider will probably charge you an overseas transaction fee, typically between 2.5% and 5%.
 Clinics may also charge a fee for debit or credit card payments.
-You can avoid any extra fees by bringing cash with you.
+You can avoid any extra fees by bringing cash with you, to really optimize your savings on Los Algodones dental prices.

-It’s common for dentists to split payments according to the work you have done each day.
-Be wary of paying in full upfront since it ties you in to that dentist.
+It’s common for dentists in Los Algodones to split payments according to the work you have done each day.
+Be wary of paying in full upfront since it ties you into that dentist.
 If you later change your mind it could be hard to get your money back for any incomplete work.

 Some dental tourism locations in Mexico have suffered because of problems with crime.
 Fortunately, Los Algodones is not one of these.
 The little town exists on medical tourism and doesn’t have the issues with drugs or violence which put people off visiting larger Mexican cities.
-It’s a small community where people look out for each other.
+It’s a small community where people look out for each other, making going to Los Algodones, Mexico for dental work a safe option.

 Although Molar City is a safe place, it’s still a good idea to take some common-sense precautions when you travel there.
 Don’t take valuables unless you need to, and keep any cash safely hidden away until you need it.